SutekhVRC/VibeCheck/README.md

   - VibeCheck can be configured so that each feature/motor of a toy is assigned to different OSC addresses.
   - VibeCheck only reads Float parameters.
   - If you add a parameter to an avatar remember to refresh the OSC config.
 I do this by deleting the OSC configuration files for my avatars and then changing out and back in to my avatar.
 The button in game never works for me.

+## Thanks
+Thanks to the people below for testing and suggestions!
+- Googii
+- Buneskapp
+- MikuLove
+- Kali
+- Nitro